JenDacanay/Speaker-Recognition-System/README.md

 ### Test 2

-Preprocessing was done using audioread function that normalized the speech signals and extracted the sampling rate to be 12.5 kHz .
+Preprocessing was done using the audioread function in MATLAB which normalized the speech signals and determined the sampling rate to be 12.5 kHz.
 In a block of 256 samples, this converts to 20.5 ms of speech found.

 <p align="center">
   <img src="/Images/samplingrateresults.jpg" alt="sampling rate">